ArsenalGunners/MVMDD/README.md

 * [Acknowledgements](#5)

 ## 1. <span id="1">Dataset Information</span>
-To study the impact of image distortion on multi-view augmented reality system, we created the Multi-View Multi-Distortion image dataset (MVMDD).
+To study the impact of image distortion on multi-view augmented reality system, we created the Multi-View Multi-Distortion Image Dataset (MVMDD).
 The dataset includes a pristine Multi-view image set (i.e., clear images without distortion) and an augmented distortion Multi-view image set.
 The detailed information about the collected MVMDD dataset is presented below.

 ### 1.1 Pristine image set